-If the Commission determines to make a Rule, the draft Rule determination must contain a draft of the Rule to be made.
-The draft Rule determination must also contain any other matters prescribed by the Regulations.
+If the Commission determines to make a Rule, the final Rule determination must contain the Rule to be made.
+The final Rule determination must also contain any other matters prescribed by the Regulations.

 4. Consultation process

 As noted in section 1, following a recommendation from WETAG, prior to lodging its Rule change proposal with NECA, NEMMCO consulted with industry through its DPRG and with wind generators both represented and not represented in that group.
 The DPRG included representation from the National Generators Forum (NGF), the Electricity Retailers Association of Australia (ERAA), network businesses, NECA and NEMMCO itself.